SNOWBOARDING

 It has taken a long time to write all the sections, as although I understand everything well, it is not always so easy to explain things.
 For some of the sections I spent a lot of time working out the best order to go through things, before starting to write them.
 It is also amazing how things can be missed out when something else is being concentrated on.
 In making and improving the sections some of the explanations changed many times to add things that needed to be said but hadn't been before.

-As a lot of the website has been made while I have not been on the slopes skiing in the winter, as soon as I do again, things will be added whenever I think of ways to link things better to what it feels like in real life.
-In some of the sections the positions have been cheated on slightly as they do not allow for the G-forces that would be created enough.
-This was a decision I made to make these sections easier to understand though, and it was decided that if they were strictly true it might actually encourage people to make mistakes instead of using the correct technique.
+It was also very important to make sure everything important was included, but without making the explanations too long.
+Again this took a lot of time to go through and try to optimise everything.
+In some of the sections the positions have been cheated on slightly as they do not allow enough for the G-forces that would be created.
+This was a decision I made to make these sections easier to understand, and it was decided that if they were strictly true it might actually encourage people to make mistakes instead of using the correct technique.

 In making the website I have learnt a lot about skiing myself as well.
 There are many things that are very important to how skiing works, but not so important to instructing, as they can happen naturally without a choice, or just be too much to someone to try and comprehend while trying to ski.
 In making the animations I also had to program every position in each manoeuvre, which means I actually had to move limbs manually to do things that you would do without realising in real life.
-Through this there are lots of things I have come across that I hadn't realised the extent of what they did before.
+Through this there are lots of things I have come across where I hadn't realised the extent of what they did before.
 These can create conflicts with instructing though, as instructing needs a few lies to be told to get the best results.
 Like telling people to lean forwards as much as they can sometimes, you know they aren't going to lean too far because they are too scared too, but in saying that they might get to the position that they need to be in.
-It comes to another reason why it is important to have lessons when you learn to ski, as well as learning about the theory behind it, as although theory is the perfect way to do something, the best way to get to do something how the theory says it should be done, can be to break the theory along the way.
+It comes to another reason why it is important to have lessons when you learn to ski, as well as learning about the theory behind it.
+Although theory is the perfect way to do something, the best way to start doing something how the theory says it should be done, can be to break the theory along the way.

 It may sound strange, but I am not so familiar with some of the English vocabulary used in skiing, as all the instruction I have received in becoming a ski and snowboard instructor was all in German, and for a lot of the manoeuvres I still use the German words for them, even when speaking English.
 I actually find that German is a much better language for skiing as it has many words that describe things very well, that we simply don't have in English.
 German explanations always seem to be more precise and to the point, whereas in English we can have to use longer explanations, which don't always explain things as well still.